dunnjm814/audioconverter/README.md

 * run `pipenv install --dev -r dev-requirements.txt && pipenv install -r requirements.txt` to install python and flask dependencies
 * run `pipenv shell` to enter virtual pip environment and `flask run` to start the flask server.
 * In a new terminal `cd react-app && npm install` to change to client directory and install react-app dependencies.
+Note: If you Add any dependencies make sure to lock the requirements.txt file prior to deployment Run `pipenv lock -r > requirements.txt`

 ## What is Video2MP3?